MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md

 Create a pay-as-you-go Azure subscription.
 To learn more about how to create it, refer [**this article**](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/) on Azure documentation.

 If you have a free trial Azure subscription, please upgrade to a Pay-as-you-go Azure subscription.
-See the [**detailed steps here**](/azure/billing/billing-upgrade-azure-subscription#upgrade-your-azure-free-account). **We currently do not support Microsoft Community Training on free trial Azure subscriptions.**
+See the [**detailed steps here**](/azure/billing/billing-upgrade-azure-subscription#upgrade-your-azure-free-account). **We currently do not support Community Training on free trial Azure subscriptions.**

 > [!WARNING]
-> If you’re a nonprofit organization who wants to use Microsoft Community Training platform, you can apply and avail the Azure grant subject to eligibility.
+> If you’re a nonprofit organization who wants to use Community Training platform, you can apply and avail the Azure grant subject to eligibility.
 See the [**detailed steps here**](../../infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md).

 ### 2. Get the right ownership access